vg-cloud/210930unauthAmplify/Readme.md

 ### Step 1: Create fully functional React app, supporting data models
 - Pre-requisites: Node and npm installed
-- Create a new single-page application
+- Create a new single-page React application.
+At the end of this step you should have a default React application running.

         npx create-react-app teacher-app
         cd teacher-app
         npm start

-- Replace the content of App.js with the code in the file 'Teacher_First_App.js'
+- Replace the content of App.js with the code in the file 'Teacher_local_App.js'.
 - Check the app: fill in the form and start adding the data.
-The app should be functional, but it won't save the data
+The app should be functional, but your input won't be saved anywhere.

 ### Step 2: Add configuration of AWS services to the app
 - Initializing a new project